 Cook the Chicken: Heat 1 tablespoon of unsalted butter in a pot set over medium-high heat.
 Then season 2 cubed boneless, skinless chicken breasts with salt and pepper to taste (I used about 1 teaspoon of each).
 Cook for 5-7 minutes, or until slightly browned and cooked through.
 Remove the chicken from the pot and set it aside while you make the cheese sauce.

-Sauté the Garlic: Next, add the remaining 1 tablespoon of unsalted butter and 1 clove of minced garlic to the pot.
+Sauté the Garlic: Next, add the remaining 1 tablespoon of unsalted butter and 1 minced clove of garlic to the pot.
 Cook for just 1-2 minutes, or until fragrant.

 Add the Stock: Then pour in 2 cups of chicken stock.
 Chicken broth can be used instead, but stock is better for the richer flavor and texture.